heroku/hatchet/README.md

 ### Basic Ruby

 If you're not a Ruby specialist, not to worry.
-Here's a few things you migth want to do:
+Here's a few things you might want to do:

 - **Write a file and manipulate disk**